s7117/docker-envs/cuda/README.md

 - `docker exec <container_name> <executable>`

 Optionally, you can add the `--restart unless-stopped` to the `docker run` command to restart the docker container on docker startup.

+## Installing Other Packages:

+The user password is `temp2023`.
+It is advised to reset this password as soon as possible upon creating the container.

+Use `passwd` and `temp2023` to change the default password to a new password.